greenplum-db/diskquota/concourse/README.md

 ### Main Branch Pipeline

 The development happens on the `gpdb` branch.
-The merge pipeline for the `gpdb` https://extensions.ci.gpdb.pivotal.io/teams/main/pipelines/merge.diskquota:gpdb
+The merge pipeline for the `gpdb` branch is https://extensions.ci.gpdb.pivotal.io/teams/main/pipelines/merge.diskquota:gpdb